safe-global/safe-docs/pages/safe-core-api/rpc-requirements.md

 # RPC Requirements

-### What are the RPC requirements for the transaction service? <a href="#what-are-the-rpc-requirements-for-the-tx-service" id="what-are-the-rpc-requirements-for-the-tx-service"></a>
+### What are the RPC requirements for the Transaction Service? <a href="#what-are-the-rpc-requirements-for-the-tx-service" id="what-are-the-rpc-requirements-for-the-tx-service"></a>

-To run the transaction service in **tracing mode** you will need a tracing compatible node:
+To run the Transaction Service in **tracing mode** you will need a tracing compatible node:

 * [Erigon ](https://github.com/ledgerwatch/erigon)node (recommended).
 * Deprecated [OpenEthereum ](https://github.com/openethereum/openethereum)node with tracing enabled (`--tracing` flag) if it's still supported on your network.
 * [Nethermind ](https://nethermind.io/)(**archive mode** so tracing is enabled).
 * **Any RPC** that supports **eth_getLogs** if using the **Safe L2 Version.** From Safe **v1.3.0** there's an alternative and **recommended way** to avoid using tracing, the **L2 Safe version** ([https://github.com/safe-global/safe-deployments/blob/main/src/assets/v1.3.0/gnosis_safe_l2.json](https://github.com/safe-global/safe-deployments/blob/main/src/assets/v1.3.0/gnosis_safe_l2.json)) that emits events, so no tracing node is required.
 This is the approach used in networks like _Polygon_ or _Binance Smart Chain_ where fees are cheap and emitting events don't impact the user:
-  * A transaction service configured **with a tracing** node can index L2 and non L2 versions of the Safe contracts.
+  * A Transaction Service configured **with a tracing** node can index L2 and non L2 versions of the Safe contracts.
-  * A transaction service configured **without a tracing** node can only index L2 versions of the Safe contracts.
-Indexing mode should not be changed after initializing the service, as the database could become corrupted, so if a tracing node was not set up it shouldn't be added later.
+  * A Transaction Service configured **without a tracing** node can only index L2 versions of the Safe contracts.
+Indexing mode shouldn't be changed after initializing the service, as the database could become corrupted, so if a tracing node wasn't set up it shouldn't be added later.
 The opposite is also problematic.

 ### What RPC methods are used? <a href="#what-rpc-methods-are-used" id="what-rpc-methods-are-used"></a>